How to find an affordable luxury apartment in Chiang Mai?

 Always Have a Plan B: Kantary Hills

-So, despite the gorgeous suite, the awesome swimming pool, the three (count ‘em: THREE!) hot tubs, the gym and the smoking fast internet, we made it our Plan B, emergency backup contingency plan.
+At that price for the gorgeous 1 bedroom suite, the awesome swimming pool, the three (count ‘em: THREE!) hot tubs, the gym and the smoking fast internet, we made it our Plan B, emergency backup contingency plan.

 What We Learned…About Ourselves

-And honestly, this place is pretty freaking nice…and when I say we busted the budget with this month’s rent, I mean we are paying about 40% rather than 20% of what our mortgage was in Washington, DC.
+Because when I say we paid more than we wanted, I mean we paid about 30% rather than 20% of what our mortgage was in Washington, DC.